Get Started (Install)

 docker run --rm -t --name swap_prepare -v $COINDATA_PATH:/coindata i_swapclient basicswap-prepare --datadir=/coindata --withcoins=monero,bitcoin --htmlhost="0.0.0.0" --wshost="0.0.0.0" --xmrrestoreheight=$CURRENT_XMR_HEIGHT --usebtcfastsync

-8. Note the output of the following command somewhere safe.
-It is useful if you need to restore your Monero wallet later on.
+8. Safely note the result of the following command, it is useful if you need to recover your Monero wallet.

 echo $CURRENT_XMR_HEIGHT